AkankshaAgg/TwitterReviewsSentimentAnalysis/README.md

 # TwitterReviewsSentimentAnalysis

-Sentiment analysis of twitter reviews using NLP with BERT.Positive (1) or Negative (0) in terms of feeling.
+Sentiment analysis of twitter reviews using NLP with BERT.
+Positive (1) or Negative (0) in terms of feeling.
 CNN is used for classification.
 Also, different tools that we have with bert are:
 1. Bert tokenizer
 2. Bert as an embedder